Santo-G/maritime_transit_of_goods/README.md

 For each port, indicate:
   - the quantity of goods present, shipped, and received
-  - the number of docks occupied/total.
+  - the number of docks occupied/total

 ### Simulation termination
 The simulation terminates under one of the following circumstances:
 - After a simulated time of SO_DAYS
 - When, for each type of goods:
   - the supply is zero, or
-  - the demand is zero.
+  - the demand is zero

 The final report should indicate:
-- Number of ships still at sea with cargo onboard.
+- Number of ships still at sea with cargo onboard
-- Number of ships still at sea without cargo.
+- Number of ships still at sea without cargo
-- Number of ships occupying a dock.
+- Number of ships occupying a dock
-- Total goods divided by type and status (available, delivered, etc).
+- Total goods divided by type and status (available, delivered, etc)
 - For each port, indicate the quantity of goods:
   - present, shipped, and received
 - For each type of goods, indicate: